 BMC - Factors Leading to Use of Single Housing

-Endorsing the importance of social housing is consistent with the positions of the United State Department of Agriculture (USDA), the Office of Laboratory Animal Welfare (OLAW), and the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALACi).
+Endorsing the importance of social housing is consistent with the positions of the United State Department of Agriculture (USDA), the Office of Laboratory Animal Welfare (OLAW), and AAALAC, International.
 Social housing also meets the standards outlined in The Guide for the Care and Use of Laboratory Animals, specifically the statement that, “Social animals should be housed in stable pairs or groups of compatible individuals unless they must be housed alone for experimental reasons or because of social incompatibility” (National Research Council, 2011, p.
 64).
 The BMC endorses the concept that the form of housing that involves the least restriction to social experience should be employed whenever practical.
 Even social housing for some portions of time or providing a limited degree of social contact should generally be seen as superior to individual housing.

 By using this system for tracking the reasons research primates are singly housed, facilities can quantify the circumstances associated with the use of single housing, and work to remedy those obstacles to social housing that can be altered.
 For example, tracking the number of animals that are singly housed at any particular point in time because appropriate caging is not available, can justify the need for additional caging purchases.
 If an increasing number of potential partners cannot be introduced because they have yet to be moved into place, suggests the need for coordination and planning with animal care personnel responsible for animal moves.
-The BMC recommends the use of this categorization process to strengthen social housing programs and to allow objective evaluation by other groups (e.g. Institutional Animal Care and Use Committees, USDA, AAALAC International).
+The BMC recommends the use of this categorization process to strengthen social housing programs and to allow objective evaluation by other groups (e.g., IACUCs, USDA, AAALAC International).

 This table is available in Baker et al, 2017.

-Scientific: scientific exemption approved by the Institutional Animal Care and Use Committee
+Scientific: Scientifically justified exception approved by the Institutional Animal Care and Use Committee

-Behavioral: animal has intrinsic behavioral problems that preclude social housing (e.g. hyperaggressivity)
+Behavioral: Animal has intrinsic behavioral characteristics that may preclude social housing (e.g., hyper aggressivity)

 Reasons for single housing: practical issues not addressed in the AWA

-Investigator information required: information needed from Principle Investigator, such as treatment group assignment, current phase of project, approval of proposed pairs
+Investigator information required: Information needed from Principal Investigator, such as treatment group assignment, current phase of project, and approval of proposed pairs

-Nonexperimental pathogen results required: animals cannot be paired until results concerning status of naturally occurring pathogens are received
+Nonexperimental viral results required: Animals cannot be paired until results concerning naturally occurring pathogens are received

-Clinical procedures required: waiting for clinical procedure that will allow pairing (e.g. canine-dulling, vasectomy)
+Clinical procedures required: Waiting for clinical procedures that will allow pairing (e,g., vasectomy)

-Moves: waiting for appropriate caging to be moved into place and animals to be relocated so that introductions can occur
+Moves: Waiting for appropriate caging to be moved in place and animals to be relocated so that introductions can occur

-Timing: potential partners will not be able to remain together for a long enough period of time for a net gain to animal well-being to be likely, given transient introduction stress and possible separation stress; animals will be sold within a short period of time, potential pair will imminently be assigned to research projects that are do not permit social housing.
+Timing: Potential partners will not be able to remain together for a long enough period of time for a net gain of animal well-being to be likely, given transient introduction stress and possible separation stress; animals will be sold in a short period of time; potential pair will imminently be assigned to research projects that do not permit social housing

 References Cited: